Amazon Prime Day Luggage Deals: Save on Samsonite, Rockland and More

 Samsonite Prime Early Access Luggage Deals

-Samsonite Omni PC luggage looks just as good on your 100th trip as it did on your first.
+Samsonite Omni PC luggage looks just as good on the 100th trip as it did on the first.
 Its scratch-resistant textures and polycarbonate construction make it durable and lightweight.

 This lightweight carry on suitcase gives you space to pack all of your essentials while meeting the airline's guidelines.